alexa-samples/skill-sample-nodejs-fact/README.md

 ### Installing and Working with the Alexa Skills Kit SDK for Node.js (alexa-sdk)

-To make the development of skills easier, we have created the ASK SDK for Node.js.We will be using this module to deploy the sample.
+To make the development of skills easier, we have created the ASK SDK for Node.js.
+We will be using this module to deploy the sample.
 The alexa-sdk is immediately available on [github here](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) and can be deployed as a node package from within your Node.js environment.

  1. First, you will need to download the sample repository
     * On GitHub, navigate to the [Fact Skill repository](https://github.com/alexa/skill-sample-nodejs-fact).
 Click download (the green button) to download the repository to your local machine.